AlexGustafsson/achievements/README.md

 npm run dev
 ```

 The port can be controlled using the environment variable `PORT`.
 To configure the server to verify GitLab webhooks, use the environment variable `GITLAB_ENVIRONMENT`.
+The directory used for data storage can be configured using the `DATA_DIRECTORY` environment variable.

 The application should run behind a reverse proxy as it does not handle TLS, load balancing, rate limiting or other imortant techniques.